SkoolNotes/Taproot/2020BIO101/KBxSNPPCR.md

 ### C : : `rs6902875`

 Much less is known about rs6902875, except that it is related to much significantly better episodic memory.
 This was tested specifically in seniors ([cite](https://www.snpedia.com/index.php/Rs6902875)).
-Genome-wide linkage analysis
+After genome-wide linkage analysis on 467